json-schema-org/website/pages/overview/what-is-jsonschema.md

 Using JSON Schema, you can define rules and constraints that JSON data should adhere to.
 When your JSON documents adhere to these constraints, it becomes easier to exchange structured data between applications because the data follows a consistent pattern.

-### What is a JSON Document

 Before we get into JSON Schema and how it can help us, let's first understand what exactly is a JSON document.

 * A JSON document represents a piece of data that follows the syntax and structure defined by the JSON format.
 It is a collection of key-value pairs, arrays, and nested objects.
 * JSON documents are used to store and transfer data between systems and applications.

-Taking an example of a JSON document representing a customer order,
+Taking an example of a JSON document representing a customer order:
 ```
 {
   "order_id": "123456",